A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Phenomenology

-Notice that, in all cases, trust is built through the social process, which effectively leads to a repetitive training of memory, or a rehearsal of the social bonds, forging the link between process and brain activity.
+Notice that, in all cases, trust is built through the social process, which effectively leads to a repetitive training of memory, by the rehearsal of the social bonds, forging deeper links between process and brain activity.
+Memory may take the form of internal recollections, or stigmergic traces left by society that transmit influence from independent episode to independent episode on a group level: e.g. the building of a department of urban planning transmits a certain behavioural norm from episodic generation to generation.
+This is well understood from Swarm Intelligence and Axelrod's evolutionary game economics\cite{axelrod3,siriAIMS1}.
 Interpreting positive or negative social encounters may involve complex semantics, particularly for humans, but for the purpose of determining group size, all that matters is time spent on $X$ (for some intentional behaviour $X$), and we argue once again that the details flatten out into an effective summarial currency of `trust' as this increasing familiarity stabilizes over many cases \cite{dunbar10a,burgesstrust}.
 This is what data scientists refer to as a dimensional reduction.
 We can thus talk about trust specifically for any distinguishable process of keeping some promise of $X$.
 It measures the mutual alignment of agents on the subject of $X$.
 Promises effectively act like a spanning set of coordinate axes over a space of intentionality, factoring out the complexities of semantic interpretation.
 The quantitative interpretation of trust as an effective energy/work parameter is now natural, since energy is a complementary variable to temporality in physics and tracks the local spending of work over a given time.